Solar Longitude Clock

 270°Winter solsticeSummer solstice

 On Earth, one month corresponds to a solar longitude interval of approximately 30°, but that is not always true.
 Seasons on planets like Mars or Saturn, which have more eccentric orbits than Earth, have wildly varying durations.
-For example, during the current Saturn year, northern summer will last about 7.95 terrestrial years (May 2017 to May 2025), while northern winter will only last 6.78 terrestrial years (April 2032 to January 2039), even though are both exactly 90° long when measured in terms of solar longitude.
+For example, during the current Saturn year, northern summer lasted 7.95 terrestrial years (May 2017 to May 2025), while northern winter will only last 6.78 terrestrial years (April 2032 to January 2039), even though are both exactly 90° long when measured in terms of solar longitude.
 Because of this, planetary scientists often use solar longitude in papers when discussing seasonal phenomena like weather, climate, solar radiation, or space weather.

 Since solar longitude is difficult to calculate I provide tables below listing the solar longitudes of each body from 1960 to 2070.
 In the future I plan to add a tool to look up Ls, but for now I include a clock indicating the current Ls at each body.